htilburgs/MMM-MyGarbage/README.md

 Add lines for each garbage pickup date as needed.
 The date format needs to be specified as `MM/DD/YY` (e.g.: 05/28/18 for 28-May-2018)

+Possible Values for colors:
+* Legacy Values:
+  * GreenBin (defaults to #00A651)
+  * GarbageBin (defaults to #787878)
+  * PaperBin (defaults to #0059ff)
+* Any CSS color string (red, chocolate, cornflowerblue, etc..)
+* Any HEX-Color (#FF0000, #8c8c8c, etc)
+* Any rgb, rgba or hsl value **if in double quotes** ("rgb(128,65,98)", "rgba(134,56,32,0.5)", "hsl(0, 100%, 50%)", etc.)

 The following is VERY important:
 * The CSV file must be delimited using commas
-* The first line containing the headers must appear exactly as above.
-If the module is stuck on "Loading..." after you've created or edited your garbage schedule, double-check that none of the headers are misspelled.
 * The date format needs to be specified as `MM/DD/YY` (e.g.: 05/28/18 for 28-May-2018)
-* The last three fields of each line specify whether the particular waste product is scheduled to be picked up on the given date.
+* The remaining fields of each line specify whether the particular waste product is scheduled to be picked up on the given date.
 A value of `0` means no pick up.
 A value of ANYTHING ELSE means the product will be picked up.
-Using the first pick up date entry in the template above, `1,0,1` means that `GreenBin` and `Paper` will be picked up on that date, while `Garbage` will not be picked up.
+Using the first pick up date entry in the template above, `1,0,1` means that `green` and `cornflowerblue` will be picked up on that date, while `gray` will not be picked up.

 Save the file as `garbage_schedule.csv` in the `MMM-MyGarbage` directory and restart Magic Mirror²